Do you come to class without supplies?

 About mid class, I had to wash my hands of the situation and let her flounder.

 Here's where I feel really, really bad: I know she left class without learning anything.

 I was there to teach and that didn't happen.

 But you know what?
 I can't assume responsibility for this comedy of errors.
 It bugs the bejeebus out of me and I really hate that someone left unsatisfied, but I'm not to blame for this.

-no teacher can stop you from sabotaging your own education.
+A teacher can’t stop you from sabotaging your own education.

 Lost Souls blow through every single fail safe I put in place:

-- I teach in a store that stocks the supplies I use.
-That essential marker you're missing is about 40 steps away from your chair.
+I teach in a store that sells the supplies I call for.
+The essential marker color you're missing is about 40 steps away from your chair.

 One to four missing markers in my class won't kill you.
 But 10?
 That's a serious problem.

 And this is why I'm speaking out.
-I'm doing absolutely everything within my power to help Lost Souls.
-But there's a limit to my magical powers.
+I'm doing absolutely everything within my power to help the Lost Souls but there's a limit to my magical powers.